ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 Create replica file share in a different zone in your region in the UI, from the CLI, or with the API.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Tokyo, and Osaka regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Add replication to a file share in the UI
 {: #fs-create-replica-ui}
 {: ui}

-You can create a replica of your file share from the File shares for VPC screen or from the File share details page.
+You can create a replica of your file share from the list of all file shares or file share details page.
 Replica file shares are created in the same region, but in a different zone than the primary share's zone.

 Provision a file share as described in [Create a file share and mount target in the UI](/docs/vpc?topic=vpc-file-storage-create&interface=ui#fs-create-share-target-ui).
 When the file share appears as "stable" on the File shares for VPC page, click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions").
 Then, click **Create replica**.